Georgia Institute of Technology - Main Campus Data & Information Overview

 How Much Does Georgia Institute of Technology - Main Campus Cost?overall average net price of Georgia Tech is $14,974.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 Net Price by Income Group for Georgia Tech

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Georgia Tech, see our tuition and fees and room and board pages.

 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At Georgia Tech, approximately 22% of students took out student loans averaging $7,108 a year.
 That adds up to $28,432 over four years for those students.

-How Much Money Do Georgia Tech Graduates Make?students who graduate with a bachelor's degree from Georgia Tech make about $79,100 a year during their first few years of employment after graduation.
-This is good news for future Georgia Tech graduates since it is 99% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Georgia Tech Graduates Make?bachelor's degree recipients from Georgia Tech make around $88,196 per year during the early years of their employment.
+That's great news for Georgia Tech students since it is 108% more than the average college graduate's salary of $42,485 per year.

 Location of Georgia Institute of Technology - Main Campus

 Contact details for Georgia Tech are given below.